Baseball Timeline / Chronology / History

 Richard Nixon resigns the presidency.

-Hank Aaron breaks Babe Ruth's career home run record.
+1974 - Hank Aaron ties then breaks Babe Ruth's career home run record by hitting

-Arbitrator Peter Seitz casts the deciding vote, ending the reserve clause.
+Arbitrator Peter Seitz casts the deciding vote, ending baseball's reserve clause.

-1976 - Pitchers Dave McNally and Andy Messersmith become the first free agents.
+1976 - Pitchers Dave McNally and Andy Messersmith become modern baseball's first free agents.

 1978 - Pete Rose ups the free agent ante with a $4 million contract with the